Custom-Written, AI & Plagiarism-Free with Passing "Guaranteed"

 Your work will be assessed in terms of three key criteria (for a detailed description of the criteria, please see the assessment feedback grid provided in the Module Handbook):

-1. Focus on question
+1. Focus on question;

-2. Depth of knowledge
+2. Depth of knowledge; and

-3. Written quality
+3. Written quality.

 A good literature review evaluates rather than simply reproduces existing arguments.
 Do not make unsubstantiated generalisations and do not rely simply on describing and/or listing a series of disparate points from different sources.